Host Better Virtual Sales Meetings With These 5 Tips

 If your customer isn’t in the right place to buy during the sales call, it isn’t a good idea to try to convince them otherwise — at least not right away.
 Instead, give them reasons why they need your product now, and give them the opportunity to “get out.”
 It is important to make the sale today, but it’s even more important to keep the potential lead long enough for them to become an actual client.

 After you’ve hosted your virtual meeting, make sure to follow up — just like you would with a traditional sales call.
-With Livestorm, you can automatically send a recording of your video to all attendees, so your follow-up goes out instantly.
+Send a recording of the video to all attendees immediately after the call.

-This follow-up should give the potential customer a chance to view the video call they were just in, as well as give them access to other related videos (like a product demo or FAQ).
+This follow-up should give the potential customer a chance to review the conversation, as well as give them access to other related videos (like a product demo or FAQ).
 This is your chance to make the final sale if you haven’t already, so make sure to include easy links to wherever your new customer can purchase your product.